Configuring Replication Package

 • Remove Underscores This checkbox determines whether to remove underscores from the target table name.

 • Track Target Naming Changes.
-This checkbox determines whether to track the changes of target naming settings and apply them to an existing database next time the package runs.
+This checkbox determines whether to track the changes of target naming settings and apply them to an existing database next time the integration runs.
 If the Incremental Updates checkbox is selected, the naming changes are applied using ALTER statements.
 Otherwise, if Create Tables and Drop Tables checkboxes are selected and naming settings change, Skyvia attempts to drop tables with old names and create tables with new names.

-If the Track Target Naming Changes checkbox is not selected, and you change naming settings for an existing replication package with the database already created, you need to manually apply the naming changes to the database before the next replication run; otherwise, the next run will result in an error, because database tables with changed names would not be found.
+If the Track Target Naming Changes checkbox is not selected, and you change naming settings for an existing replication integration with the database already created, you need to manually apply the naming changes to the database before the next replication run; otherwise, the next run will result in an error, because database tables with changed names would not be found.
 If this checkbox is selected, Skyvia tries to apply the changes automatically.

 Note that if this checkbox is selected, Skyvia creates an additional table __skyvia_objects in the target database to store information on naming settings and changes in order to know which naming changes were already applied, and which it needs to apply during the next replication.